withastro/docs/src/pages/en/tutorial/3-components/index.md

 <Goals>
   - created reusable Astro components for UI items on your website (e.g. Header, Footer)
-  - used standard HTML elements alongside Astro components in the same template
+  - designed your page template using standard HTML elements alongside Astro components
   - sent data from one Astro component to another passing `props` as a component attribute
-  - sent data from one Astro component to another using a `<slot />`
-  - created a layout template that can be used to display identical elements on multiple pages

 </Goals>

 The building blocks of an Astro site are **components**.
 Astro components are `.astro` files and they generate static HTML.
 An Astro component can generate the all the HTML needed for an entire web page, like your existing `index.astro`, `about.astro`, and `blog.astro` files.
 Or, they can produce smaller units of HTML that can be included inside other Astro components.